TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 3. Create templates for sacred polygons and stars
 4. Implement templates for Tree of Life variations
 5. Create templates for other key sacred geometry patterns
+6. Each template should specify its default layer or group.

 **Acceptance Criteria:**
 - Platonic solid templates are available